ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-concepts.md

 - 2\.
 Who Uses NiFi, and for what?
 - 3\.
 Understand NiFi DataFlow Build Process
 - 4\.
 The Core Concepts of NiFi
 - 5\.
-A Brief Hisotry of NiFi
+A Brief History of NiFi
 - Further Reading

 ### 1\.
 What is Apache NiFi?